Sentimo-AI/FeelFree/README.md

-# FeelFree
-# "MindMate – Your Emotional Support Chatbot"
+# "FeelFree – Your Emotional Support Chatbot"

 ## "About the Project"